mhall-simon/python/README.md

 # python
 Training materials for Python

-Learning Modules are in the /modules directory!
+Learning materials and content are in the /modules directory!